korzhenevski/korzhenevski/README.md

 # Principal R&D Engineer & System Architect
 *Latency is a tax on reality.
 Let’s eliminate it.*

-I run two parallel tracks:
-I lead my own long-horizon R&D projects and consult for a **small number of top-tier teams** where architecture is a true competitive advantage.
+I consult for a select few **top-tier** teams where architecture is a true competitive advantage to fund my own long-horizon R&D in infrastructure and trading systems.

-The consulting work funds my deep research into infrastructure, trading systems, and performance engineering.

-In trading, I have full skin in the game: I risk my own capital with no outside investors.
+In trading, I have full skin in the game, risking my own capital.

-> If you're building an infrastructure-level system—one that must survive failure, evolve over years, and perform at the limits of hardware—and you need someone who can find a competitive edge in it, let's talk.
+> If you're building an infrastructure-level system that must survive failure, evolve for years, and perform at the limits of hardware, let's talk.

 📧 yura.nevsky@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/korzhenevski)